decode-detroit/minerva/README.md

 cargo run
 ```

-to run Minerva again (it will not recompile this time), or run the binary directly (located in the generated [target](/target) folder)
+to run Minerva again (it will not recompile this time), or run the binary directly (located in the generated "target" folder)

 Play around!
 The example configuration has an example of most features.